- Purpose and Applicability

 HSD policy does not require subject de-briefing unless the HSD reviewer determines that a de-briefing is necessary in order to reduce the risk level to no more than minimal risk.

 The research doesn’t fit into one or more of the exempt categories.
 This means that to qualify for exempt status all of the research activities described in the Zipline application must fit into the categories of exempt research.
-See the section below for a description of the exempt categories.
+Review the section below for a description of the exempt categories.

 Examples of research that may or may not be exempt